 - Place the rake in the size along the right side of the tray and move it to the left side of the tray.

-- Get gel can be used as is or as the starting point for many traditional marbling designs.
+Gitgel can be used as-is or as the starting point for many traditional marbling designs.

 Print the Fabric

-Grab the fabric that's attached to the dowels and center it over the tray.
+- Grab the material attached to the dowels and center it over the tray.
 Let the center of the fabric droop downwards.
 Gently drop the center first, then continue dropping the sides.
 Don't hesitate—make the drop in a single fluid motion.
 It takes a little practice.

-Swish the fabric around in the water and remove it from the bucket.
-It's okay to wring the fabric gently to remove excess water.
+- Swish the fabric around in the water and remove it from the bucket.
+It's okay to wring the cloth gently to remove excess water.

-Put the fabric in a second water bath and hang it to dry while you print another.
-Blot excess paint from the size by placing a sheet of newspaper on top of it or skimming as before.
+- Put the fabric in a second water bath and hang it to dry while you print another.
+To blot excess paint from the size, place a sheet of newspaper on top or skim it as before.

-- Drop your paints on the size and use the rake to create the get gel pattern.
+Drop your paints on the size and use the rake to create the Gitgel pattern.

-Contamination is a normal result of floating paints on the marbling size because a portion of the paint from each print will sink and become mixed in the solution, eventually creating problems with your patterning:
+Contamination is a typical result of floating paints on the marbling size; a portion of the paint from each print sinks and becomes mixed in the solution, eventually creating problems with your patterning:

 - Patterns won't comb smoothly